YasserYka/enOne-widgets/README.md

 ## Hot Reload

-To hot reload your plugin while developing, make sure your plugin folder is in `/output` then run
+To hot reload your widget while developing, make sure your widget folder is in `/output` then run

 ```
-$ npm start hotreload YourPluginName
+$ npm start hotreload YourWidgetName
 ```